ShenhanQian/SpeechDrivesTemplates/README.md

 4_2_parse_mean_std_npz.py   # parse the above npy and print out for `speakers_stat.py`
 ```

 > The step 2_3 is optional.
-It rescales the keypoints so that a new speaker has the same shoulder width as Oliver, and then you can simply set the `scale_factor` in `speakers_stat.py` to 1.0.
+It rescales the keypoints so that a new speaker has the same shoulder width as Oliver, and then you can simply copy the `scale_factor`  of Oliver for the new speaker in `speakers_stat.py`.

 ## Training